 This installation explores the history of the Kungsholm and her glorious interiors, which inspired many of the museum’s own signature galleries.
 Featured are the museum’s large ship model, ephemera from the collection, archival photographs, and excerpts from passenger travel diaries.

-This exhibit will be featured on the museum’s lower level and opens on February 2nd, 2019.
-Meet the expert behind the exhibit, Christian Roden, on Feb 17th at 2:00 pm.
+This exhibit will be featured on the museum’s lower level and opened in February 2019.